vibdev/canvas-kit/.github/PULL_REQUEST_TEMPLATE.md

       [style guide](https://ghe.megaleo.com/UIC/wd-components/blob/master/docs/STYLEGUIDE.md)
 - [ ] code has been documented and, if applicable, usage described in README.md
 - [ ] module has been added to `canvas-kit-react`, if applicable
+- [ ] branch has been rebased on the latest master commit

 ## Additional References